 - 5.9.1 With the exception of wastegates, variable geometry exhaust systems are not permitted.
-No form of variable geometry turbine (VGT) or variable nozzle turbine (VNT) or any device to adjust the gas throat section at the inlet to the turbine wheel is permitted. - 5.9.2 Variable valve timing and variable valve lift profile systems are not permitted. - 5.9.3 Moveable trumpets are not permitted, and any geometry conveying the air from the compressor outlet to the cylinder inlet must be fixed, except the throttles.
+No form of variable geometry turbine (VGT) or variable nozzle turbine (VNT) or any device to adjust the gas throat section at the inlet to the turbine wheel is permitted. - 5.9.2 Variable valve timing and variable valve lift profile systems are not permitted. - 5.9.3 Moveable trumpets are not permitted, and any geometry conveying the air from the compressor outlet to the cylinder inlet must be fixed, except the throttles and the pop off valves.